Course Schedules & Descriptions

 NHA 400 PL | HEALTH CARE POLICY, ETHICS AND LAW (ONLINE)**

 This course presents a review of the ethical and legal dilemmas faced by health care providers and administrators.
-The values underlying the development of the health care system in the United Stated are explored in depth.
+The values underlying the development of the health care system in the United States are explored in depth.
 The formation of governmental policy, state and federal, is reviewed.
 Health policy’s impact on and regulation of health care delivery in the United States is examined.
 Application of ethical decision-making is explored.

 NHA 410 PL | HUMAN RESOURCES IN HEALTH CARE (ONLINE)**